 Associates and Bruce L. Scheiner, Attorneys for the Injured, has spent five decades fighting for the rights of motorcycle riders in Southwest Florida.

-We have long been advocates of rider rights and rider safety through our legal advocacy, event sponsorship and our work in the community.
+We have long been advocates of rider rights and rider safety through our FLBikers.com website and work in the community.
 For more than a decade, we’ve been the headline sponsor of Cape Coral Bike Night, the largest family-friendly bike night in Southwest Florida.
 Associates and Bruce L. Scheiner, Attorneys for the Injured has also sponsored Fort Myers Bike Night, ABATE of Southwest Florida (American Bikers Aimed Toward Education), in addition to an annual Bikers for Babies toy run to benefit March of Dimes, as well as other motorcycle events throughout our local communities.

 Since 1971, our Cape Coral motorcycle accident lawyers have built a reputation of advocacy for the injured and proactive education in the community meant to protect the rights of injured riders and their families while reducing the risks of these serious and often deadly collisions on the roads of Southwest Florida.Cape Coral Motorcycle Injuries: Prevention and Recovery